mparkersimms/taskmaster/README.md

 -5/7/21
     - Started the process to get the app on the google play store.
 App is in internal testing phase right now.

+- 5/10/21
+    - implemented Cognito into the app.
+There is now the functionality to sign up, and login/logout in the app using cognito through AWS/Amplify

 ## Screenshots

 - 4/26/21